best aggressive inline skates

 Roces Fifth Element

-The Roces Fifth Element Nils Jansons Saule Pro aggressive inline skates feature an exceptional color scheme with gold details, including gold eyelets and aluminum memory buckles.
-The skates come with a Roces UFS Frame, 60mm 92A Wheels with 92A Wheels, and ABEC 5 Bearings.
+The Roces Fifth Element Nils Jansons Saule Pro aggressive inline skates have a stunning color scheme with gold details, including gold eyelets and aluminum memory buckles.
+They come equipped with a Roces UFS Frame, 60mm 92A wheels, and ABEC 5 bearings for smooth performance. ($229.97)

 Roces M12